Ghee nutrition has a long history. Ghee nutrition has been used in

 Ghee is properly done when water is completely evaporated from butter.

-To find out if water is properly evaporated follow the following procedure.
+To find out if water is properly evaporated follow this procedure.

-Pour heated butter into small piece of paper.
+Pour heated butter onto a small piece of paper.
 Light the paper on fire.

-If it gives crackling noise, it is indicating the presence of water.
+If the Ghee gives off a crackling sound, this indicates the presence of water.

-long lasting ghee, keep it out of moisture, i.e., don't use a wet
+Ghee, keep it out of moisture, i.e., do not use a wet spoon to remove Ghee.

 *Consultation

-or treatments to the body, consuming medications or nutritional supplements
+adjustments or treatments to the body, consuming medications